Pat's Pizza

 Pat's Pizza is a chain of restaurants in Maine, United States.
-The chain was started in 1931 when Carl D. "Pat" Farnsworth bought the ice cream store in Orono, Maine, in which he had worked as a high-schooler.
+The chain was started in 1931, when Carl D. "Pat" Farnsworth bought the ice-cream store in Orono, in which he had worked as a high-schooler.
 In 1953, he added pizza to the menu, and it was such a hit that he changed Farnsworth's Cafe into a pizza parlor, giving it its current name.
 It eventually grew to 13 locations, covering the state.
 The original store was known as a "second home to generations of University of Maine students".
-In 1993, Pat reported that 250,000 pizzas a year were being sold from the Orono location alone.
-Pat Farnsworth died at the age of 90 in 2003.
+In 1993, Farnsworth reported that 250,000 pizzas a year were being sold from the Orono location alone.

+Farnsworth died in 2003, aged 90.